 Hackers send silent commands to speech recognition systems with ultrasound

-Given an assist, sports e-commerce giant Fanatics closes that $1 billion round led by Softbank
+Given an assist, sports e-commerce giant Fanatics closes that $1 billion round led by SoftBank

 Security researchers in China have invented a clever way of activating voice recognition systems without speaking a word.
 By using high frequencies inaudible to humans but which register on electronic microphones, they were able to issue commands to every major “intelligent assistant” that were silent to every listener but the target device.